 What is Horses4Homes

-Horses4Homes is the only registered equine charity in the UK that vastly reduces the risks associated with rehoming by providing a state of the art online listing and application process.
-The charity’s dedicated staff who work 7 days a week provide support and guidance to all matters relating to responsible rehoming.
+Horses4Homes is the only registered equine charity in the UK that vastly reduces the risks associated with rehoming, loaning and sharing by providing a state of the art online listing and application process.
+The charity’s dedicated staff provide support and guidance to all matters relating to responsible rehoming, loaning and sharing.

 - It’s site receives over 50,000 visitors each month

-- It receives over 100 applications for horses every month
+- It receives around 100 applications for horses every month

-- It receives over 70 horse listings each month
+- It receives around 70 horse listings each month

-Anyone who rehomes through the charity is asked to complete our survey and here are the responses for 2014 so far;
+Anyone who rehomes, loans or shares through the charity is asked to complete our survey and here are the responses for 2014 so far:

 - Would you use the charity again to apply/list a horse for rehoming ? – 100% Yes